-- has more than 75 years of continuous existence.
+- has close to 90 years of continuous existence (see below)

-- devotes over 90% of our Scouting time to outdoor activities.
+- devotes over 90% of our Scouting time having fun outdoors.

-- far exceeds the national average for advancement with over 100 Eagle Scouts since 1969.
+- far exceeds the national average for advancement per youth, with over 100 Eagle Scouts since 1969.

 - holds a 50-Miler expedition every year as a key element of our outdoor program – typically alternating between backpacking and canoeing